hpcleuven/VscDocumentation/source/access/vsc_account.rst

          Researchers with a regular personnel account (u-number) can use the :ref:`generic procedure <generic access procedure>`.

-      -  If you are in one of the higher education institutions associated with KU Leuven, the :ref:`generic procedure <generic access procedure>` may not work.
+      *  If you are in one of the higher education institutions associated with KU Leuven, the :ref:`generic procedure <generic access procedure>` may not work.
 In that case, please e-mail hpcinfo@kuleuven.be to get an account.
 You will have to provide a public ssh key generated as described above.

-      -  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses: The procedure requires action both from the lecturers and from the students.
+      *  Lecturers of KU Leuven and UHasselt that need HPC access for giving their courses: The procedure requires action both from the lecturers and from the students.
 Lecturers should follow the :ref:`specific procedure for lecturers <lecturer procedure leuven>`, while the students should simply apply for the account through the :ref:`generic procedure <generic access procedure>`.

+   .. tab-item:: UAntwerp (AUHA)
+      :sync: ua

+      Who?
+         Access is available for faculty students (master's projects under faculty supervision), and researchers of the AUHA.

+      How?
+         Researchers can use the :ref:`generic procedure <generic access procedure>`.

+      *  Master students can also use the infrastructure for their master thesis work.
+The promoter of the thesis should first send a motivation to hpc@uantwerpen.be and then the :ref:`generic procedure <generic access procedure>` should be followed (using your student UAntwerpen id) to request the account.

    .. tab-item:: UGent
+      :sync: ug

       All information about the access policy is available `in English <https://www.ugent.be/hpc/en/access>`_ at the `UGent